Boston Cream Donuts

 Soft, airy homemade donuts that are filled with a rich, creamy custard and topped with a decadent chocolate glaze!
 Thanks to this delicious recipe you can make your favorite Boston Cream Donuts at home.

-- This is a completely homemade recipe!
+- This Boston cream donut recipe is completely homemade!
 No shortcuts – just amazing donuts filled with the best filling and topped with chocolate.

 Ingredients for Boston Cream Donuts

-- Fast-acting dry yeast – It’s also called instant yeast.
+- Fast-acting dry yeast – This is also called instant yeast.
 It’s not the same thing as dry active yeast, so be sure to double-check the label.
+Make sure the yeast you have isn’t past the best before date or it won’t activate.

-- Lukewarm milk – The best temperature is between 110 to 115°F. You’ll want to use 2% or whole milk, the higher fat content helps you get the right consistency for the donut.
+- Lukewarm milk – The best temperature is between 110 to 115 degrees Fahrenheit.
+You’ll want to use 2% or whole milk — the higher fat content helps you get the right consistency for the donut.

 - Whole eggs and egg yolks – You will need whole eggs for the dough and just egg yolks for the cream filling.

-- Semisweet chocolate chips – You could also use a semisweet baking bar.
+- Semi-sweet chocolate chips – You could also use a semi-sweet baking bar, or go with dark chocolate or milk chocolate if you prefer.

-First, whisk the warm milk, water, sugar, and yeast in the stand mixer bowl.
+Whisk the warm milk, water, sugar, and yeast in the bowl of a stand mixer.
 Leave it for five minutes or until the yeast starts to foam.

-Add the softened butter, egg, and baking soda and mix to combine.
-Use the dough hook to knead the dough for about five minutes or until it’s smooth.
-If you are kneading by hand, it will take eight to ten minutes.
-You will know when the dough is ready when it is smooth and soft.
+Add the softened butter, egg, and baking powder to the yeast mixture and combine.
+Use the dough hook attachment to knead the dough for about five minutes or until it’s smooth.

-Place the dough in a greased bowl and cover it with plastic wrap.
-Leave it for about an hour or until it’s doubled in size.
-Depending on the temperature of the room it could take more or less time.
-A colder room will cause the dough to rise slower.
+Place the dough in a greased bowl and then cover it with plastic wrap.
+Leave it for about an hour, or until it’s doubled in size.

-Once it’s doubled in size, punch the dough down and roll it out on a floured surface.
-Roll it until it’s 1/2″ thick.
+Punch the dough down and roll it out on a floured surface until it’s 1/2″ thick.

-Use the 3″ cutter to cut out each donut.
-Place them on a sheet pan lined with parchment, cover them, and leave them to rise for 15 minutes.
+Use the cookie cutter to cut out each donut.
+Place them on a sheet pan lined with parchment, cover, and leave them to rise for 15 minutes.

-Place them on a wire rack lined with paper towels to cool.
-They need to be completely cooled before you fill them.
+Place them on a wire rack lined with paper towels to cool completely before you fill them.

 How To Fill And Glaze The Donuts

-Pipe the filling into each donut and then set them aside.
+Pipe the filling into each donut and then set aside.

-For the chocolate glaze, all you do is heat cream to just below the boiling point.
-So, it should be steaming hot.
-Pour it over the chocolate chips and stir until they are melted, and you have a smooth glaze.
+For the chocolate glaze, heat cream to just below the boiling point – it should be steaming hot.
+Pour it over the chocolate chips and stir until fully melted and you have a smooth glaze.

-Take each donut and swirl the top in the glaze, so it’s evenly coated.
-Let the glaze set for a few minutes before serving the donuts.
+Then take each cream filled donut and swirl the top in the glaze, so it’s evenly coated.
+Let the glaze set for a few minutes before serving.

 Pro Tips